na-stewart/sanic-security/README.md

 * Initial Administrator Account

 This account can be logged into and has complete authoritative access.
-Login credentials can be modified in config.
+Login credentials should be modified in config!

   ```python
   create_initial_admin_account(app)